 Certification

 Better Places introduced environmental and social contractual standards for local suppliers.
-Better Places stimulates its suppliers to aim for a certification recognized by Global Sustainable Tourism Council (GSTC), like Travelife or Tourcert.
+Better Places stimulates its suppliers to aim for a certification like Travelife or Tourcert.
 Better Places can provide the supplier with free consultancy to achieve this.
 Better Places also offers discounts for Travelife membership of its suppliers.

 Monitoring & enforcement